SophiaPetrova/cookbook/README.md

 I choose Sinatra as a lightweight alternative fitting well to the current task.
 I choose to use Bootstrap 4 as a base for the CSS.

+I was developing it using primarily Google Chrome but I tested it as well with Mozilla Firefox.

+One of my main goals was to achieve responsive, mobile first design.

 During the development I used Postman for learning the API and planning the application.

 The application consists of: